-However, there are a number of reasons why you might want to hide some of your content from search results.
+There are several reasons, however, for hiding content from search results.
 If you’re having an invitation-only event, for example, then you don’t want visitors to find the page with the RSVP link in a SERP.
-Or you may have pages with sales presentations or internal communications that are only for internal use.
+Or you might have pages with sales presentations or intra-team communications that are only for internal use.

 Whatever the reason, you have a few options for hiding a WordPress page from Google.
 In this post, we'll show you how.